-6. His Reflections on the Plight of Beings & Resolve To Rescue Them v) He also thinks:
+6. His Reflections on the Plight of Beings & Resolve To Rescue Them

 (U) He reflects thus:

 These beings are so pitiable.
 They have fallen into wrong views, into perverse knowledge, into perverse inclinations, and into the entangling thicket of the unwholesome courses of karmic action.
 I should cause them to abide in right views and practice the genuine path.